Meet the team. We’re making stuff that makes stuff.

 Jaz was born and raised in Honolulu, HI.
 Her background is in mechanical engineering.
 She loves sewing, drawing, and helping people feel empowered through technology.
 In her spare time, she is either curled up with a good book and a cup of coffee or prototyping an affordable epinephrine auto-injector.

 Karin is often called Karen at Starbucks, but her name is actually pronounced more like “pour-in.”
-Karin has a passion for connecting great people with jobs they’ll love.
-She loves traveling the world - most recently Karin backpacked through South America and worked as a farmhand in Argentina. ¡Olé!
+She is a Seattle native, but feels at home all over the world — in her most recent adventure, Karin backpacked through South America and worked as a farmhand in Argentina. ¡Olé!

 Michael graduated from Rutgers with a degree in English, so naturally he started working in IT.
 Michael loves biking, reading, a good pun, playing with his dog and smoking a variety of meats.
 Also eating any and all of the amazing baked goods his wife makes.